NasirAbdirahman/Dreamware/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 To view the website locally.
 Follow the simple example steps below.
-The website dependencies/packages will be installed in a pipenv shell(a virtual env.[pipenv](https://pipenv.pypa.io/en/latest/)).
+The website dependencies/packages will be installed in a pipenv shell(a virtual envirnoment).Learn more at [pipenv](https://pipenv.pypa.io/en/latest/).

 ### Prerequisites